-The practical (oral) examination for the French: Second Language ATAR course will be held during the period from Saturday, 9 October to Sunday, 17 October 2021 (weekends included) at metropolitan locations.
+The practical (oral) examination for the French: Second Language ATAR course will be held during the period from Saturday, 8 October to Sunday, 16 October 2022 (weekends included) at metropolitan locations.
 Candidates must be available to complete their practical (oral) examination during this time.
-A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Thursday, 9 September 2021 for schools/providers to download via SIRS and for students to download via the School Curriculum and Standards Authority's (the Authority's) student-portal (https://student-portal.scsa.wa.edu.au/).
+A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Tuesday, 6 September 2022 for schools/providers to download via SIRS and for students to download via the School Curriculum and Standards Authority (the Authority) student portal (https://studentportal.scsa.wa.edu.au/).
 Country candidates are expected to sit their practical (oral) examination via telephone or may choose to travel to the examination centre at their own cost.